pydio/cells/tools/docker/compose/ha/README.md

 # create buckets in minio
 docker-compose up createbuckets

-# Create a dedicated kvstore for certificates in Vault (configured in DEV mode with a preset VAULT_TOKEN, this should not be the case in production)
+# Create a dedicated KV store for certificates in Vault (configured in DEV mode with a preset VAULT_TOKEN, this should not be the case in production)
 docker-compose exec -e VAULT_ADDR=http://localhost:8200 -e VAULT_TOKEN=secret_vault_token vault vault secrets enable -version=2 -path=caddycerts kv
 ```